Skip to main content

 Summary

-Meloxicam is an NSAID that is FDA-approved as a single-dose injection to treat surgical pain in cats, but the FDA does not consider repeated doses of meloxicam to be safe in cats.
+Meloxicam is an NSAID that is FDA-approved as a single-dose injection to treat surgical pain in cats, but low-dose meloxicam may be safe as a daily pain treatment.
 A single-dose meloxicam injection may be appropriate if your cat is getting spayed, neutered, or undergoing orthopedic surgery.
-However, veterinarians have another FDA-approved NSAID that is considered safer for cats and can be used for at least a few days following surgery.
+When a cat is on daily meloxicam, pet parents must be careful to ensure the proper dosage, monitor for side effects, keep the cat hydrated, and call the veterinarian if any problems arise.